Inside the Whaley House, San Diego’s Most Haunted Spot

 I asked him if he had ever experienced any spooky things during his tenure there.
 He said he has SO many stories.

 He then asked me where I felt the most uneasy.
-So I told him upstairs, because of that San Diego ghost lady’s story AND the creepy dolls on the bed in one of the rooms there.
+I told him upstairs because of that ghost lady’s story AND the creepy dolls on the bed in one of the rooms there.

 Alex then launches into a scary story of his own.

-If it was dark he would’ve needed a flashlight, because that was the kind of tone happening here.
+If it were dark he would’ve needed a flashlight, because that was the kind of tone happening here.

 The story begins with Alex opening the house one morning.